ahmedabougabal/dotnet-ip-geolocation-api/README.md

 ---

-# key features
+# key features and what makes it ideal & Great!
 - in-memory data storage without database dependencies
-- third-part geolocation integration
-- backround processing of temporary expired countries without performance overhead
 - thread-safe under concurrent operations. (refer to microsoft docs about concurrent dictionaries/hashtables)
+- third-party geolocation integration
 - comprehensive validation and testing at every level
+- backround processing of temporary expired countries without performance overhead

 ## How to Install and Run the Country Blocking API